alessandrograssi10/alessandrograssi10/README.md

 - 🌍 **Traveling**
 - 🏋️ **Calisthenics**
 - 🧠 **Philosophy & Geopolitics** – Inspired by Lex Fridman, Ray Kurzweil, and ethical debates in AI
-- 🗣️ **Languages** – Actively improving spoken English to C1+ fluency

 ---